 To: Montana House Judiciary Committee

-From: Matthew Brower, Executive Director of the Montana Catholic Conference Re: Testimony in support of HB 113
+From: Matthew C. Brower, Executive Director of the Montana Catholic Conference Re: Testimony in support of HB 113

-Mr. Chairman and members of the committee, my name is Matt Brower and I currently serve as the Executive Director of the Montana Catholic Conference.
+Mr. Chairman and members of the committee, I currently serve as the Executive Director of the Montana Catholic Conference.
 I submit this testimony in support of HB 113 on behalf of the Roman Catholic bishops of Montana.

-Mr. Chairman and members of the committee, on behalf of the Montana Catholic Conference, we urge a “do not pass” and I thank you for your time.
+Mr. Chairman and members of the committee, on behalf of the Montana Catholic Conference, I recommend a “do pass” on HB 113.